Cruise Advice For the Best Palermo Port Experience

 Smart Tips: Shore Excursions vs Exploring on Your Own from Palermo Port

 Cruise lines offer a wide range of shore excursions from Palermo, especially to places like Monreale, Cefalù, and Mondello Beach.
-However, many of these can also be visited on your own, which gives you more flexibility with your time.
+But, many of these can also be visited on your own, which gives you more flexibility with your time.

 Best Shore Excursions From Palermo Port